 So, how does $21,000 per student stack up against overall spending in the state?
 The most recent numbers from the Census Bureau reveal that in the 2010-2011 school year, average spending per student was roughly $13,000 in the state of Minnesota:

 As for how Minneapolis Public Schools stacks up against some of the leading private schools in the area, the district is actually spending substantially more on each student:

-Imagine having $23,000 to spend on a child.
+Imagine having almost $21,000 to spend on a child.
 What would you do with it?
 Would you stay in the current system or choose something else?

 For more information about the Minneapolis Public Schools district's budget, please visit the district's Finance and Budget Department website.

 Between 2008 and 2012 Minneapolis Public Schools (MPS) had an average four-year graduation rate of only 46%.
 During that same time period the average four-year graduation rate for the rest of Minnesota was 75%.